 Scope of Automation in Construction

 A 2017 study by MGI analyzed HOW different activities are performed across sectors to see the potential of automation.
 The below is a graphic illustration of the findings.
 You can see that the construction sector lags behind food services, manufacturing, agriculture, transportation and warehousing, retail trade, mining, and other services.
-It won’t be an exaggeration to say that construction service remains one of the most last in line in automation.
+It won’t be an exaggeration to say that construction business automation remains one of the most last in line in automation.
 Forty-seven percent of the current construction works (encircled in blue) can be automated.

 Exploring construction automation opportunities